March 2024

 Article XXXV – Duties of Ushers

-The Committee of shall consist of at least 6 team leaders.
-Each team leader is responsible for assuring the duties of usher are completed for each service.
+The Committee of Ushers shall consist of at least 4 to 6 team leaders.
+Each team leader is responsible for assuring the duties of ushers are completed for each service.

-The members if this committee shall serve for a term of two years, so arranged that the terms of no more than half of the number of ushers expire in a given year.
+The members of this committee shall serve for a term of two years, so arranged that the terms of no more than half of the number of ushers expire in a given year.

 The duties of the Ushers are to: